 While the CDC, WHO and other healthcare organizations maintain thorough infection control guidelines and training, it is important to have an understanding of the basic tenets of this critical part of patient care and facilities management.
 Below you will find an overview of the most important infection control principles as well as links to more extensive reading on each issue.

 An infection control protocol is essential for any healthcare facility, including acute care settings, ambulatory clinics, and long-term care facilities.
-While each facility may have particulars that they enact in different ways and may vary in how they communicate their methodologies, the basics of good infection control remain the same.
+While each facility may have particular practices that they enact in different ways and may have different approaches in how they communicate their methodologies, the basics of good infection control remain the same.
 Following are the most critical steps for proper infection control, according to the CDC.

 Unsurprisingly, patient care is an essential part of infection control practices.
 When clinicians and staff interact with patients, visitors, and each other, they must be cognizant of the possibility of transferring potentially infectious pathogens.